Vitamins for Dry Eye

 Common Questions

 Deficiencies in vitamins A and D are known to contribute to dry eyes.
 Vitamin A plays a crucial role in maintaining the health of your cornea and conjunctiva, while vitamin D is thought to enhance tear production and reduce inflammation of the ocular surface.
-It's recommended to visit our eye care clinic or contact (360) 491-2121 for professional advice.
+It's recommended to visit your eye doctor for professional advice.

 Yes, dry eye can be a symptom of Vitamin D deficiency.
 Vitamin D is vital in managing immune system functions, reducing inflammation, and promoting cell growth.
 A deficiency can lead to dysregulation of these processes and contribute to dry eye symptoms.
 Please consider reaching out to our eye doctor to discuss any persistent issues.

 For dry eyes, the type of omega-3 called EPA and DHA, typically found in fish oil, is considered beneficial.
 These fatty acids can help decrease inflammation on the ocular surface, which is a contributing factor in dry eye.
-However, it's important to discuss the potential benefits with an eye care professional at the American Family Vision Clinic before starting a regimen
+However, it's important to discuss the potential benefits with an eye care professional before starting a regimen

 Omega-3 fatty acids can alleviate some symptoms of dry eyes by reducing inflammation and promoting healthy tear production.
 They may not "cure" dry eye if underlying conditions persist, but they can definitely contribute to symptom management.
 Always consult an eye doctor for individualized treatment.